Cream Cheese Mashed Potatoes made with buttery Yukon Gold potatoes and butter are the creamiest mashed potatoes!

 - While the potatoes cook, add the cream cheese and butter to the bowl of a standing mixer.
 (See note.)

 - Heat the milk, half-and-half, or buttermilk in the microwave or stovetop until little bubbles appear around the edge.
+(You can also heat it in the microwave.)

 - Drain the cooked potatoes in a colander set in the sink and immediately dump the potatoes over the butter and cream cheese.
 Let stand for 5 minutes to allow the butter and cream cheese to melt.